OutBook User Guide

 Finding meetings: findm

-Finds meetings with details matching the keywords you specified for at least 1 of these fields: TITLE
+Finds meetings with details matching the keywords you specified for at least 1 of these fields: TITLE, LOCATION, ATTENDEE_NAME, TAG; and falls within the START and END times given.

 The meetings list will be filtered to show only the results of this command.